cu-mkp/manuscript-object/README.md

 - figures and comments are absent and unmarked

 # Running update.py
+These are detailed instructions for how to use `update.py`.
+For simpler steps to updating derivatives in `m-k-manuscript-data`, see [the README in that repo](https://github.com/cu-mkp/m-k-manuscript-data/blob/master/README.md).

 0. Update `m-k-manuscript-data` with a `git pull`
 1. Navigate to your local `manuscript-object` directory.
 2. Make sure you're on the correct branch by typing `git status`.
 If you're not in the correct branch, type `git checkout [BRANCH_NAME]`.